astronomer/airflow-guides/guides/airflow-vs-oozie.md

 # Airflow Overview

-Created by [Airbnb Data Engineer Maxime Beauchemin](https://www.linkedin.com/in/maximebeauchemin), Airflow is an open source workflow management system designed for authoring, scheduling, and monitoring workflows as [DAGs, or directed acyclic graphs](https://www.astronomer.io/guides/dags/).
+Created by [Airbnb Data Engineer Maxime Beauchemin](https://www.linkedin.com/in/maximebeauchemin), Airflow is an open-source workflow management system designed for authoring, scheduling, and monitoring workflows as [DAGs, or directed acyclic graphs](https://www.astronomer.io/guides/dags/).
 Workflows are designed in Python, which allows them to be flexible in their interaction with third-party APIs, databases, infrastructure layers, and data systems.
-It is currently the most popular open source workflow management tool on the market, as measured by Github stars and contributors.
+It is currently the most popular open-source workflow management tool on the market, as measured by Github stars and contributors.

 # Oozie Overview